 Upon graduation, you will be commissioned as a Second Lieutenant in the U.S. Army Reserve.
 Each year, approximately 70 percent of UP’s graduating seniors request and receive active duty positions in the active component of the Army.
 These new leaders will have full-time jobs after leaving Happy Valley, and enjoy all the benefits of travel and future job experience available to Army officers.

 After serving your three-year commitment (four-years for scholarship winners), the choice is yours to either (1) continue to pursue a career in the Army, or (2) take the experience you gained, along with your Penn State degree, and move on to a successful civilian career.

 How to get Started

 Giving Penn State Army ROTC a try is as easy as registering for any other course.
 If you are an incoming first-year student, simply add Army 101 to your list of courses during your first semester.
-If you would like to discuss the ROTC program, please call or email Dr. Paul deGategno at 610-892-1412 or write email@example.com at Brandywine.
+If you would like to discuss the ROTC program, please contact Dr. Paul deGategno at 610-892-1465 or email firstname.lastname@example.org at Brandywine.